Erovia/corner/content/faq/_index.md

 ---

 ### Q: What's the relationship between VIA and QMK?
-**A**: [VIA](https://caniusevia.com) is a tool that let's you modify the keymap of your keyboard on the fly.
+**A**: [VIA](https://caniusevia.com) is a tool that allows you modify the keymap of your keyboard on the fly.
 The firmware on your keyboard will still be QMK.

 ---